Oscavian/trading-card-game/README.md

 # Monster Trading Card Game

-This HTTP/REST-based server is built to be a platform for trading and battling with and against each other in a magical card-game world.
+This HTTP/REST-based server is built to be a platform for trading and battling with and against each other in a magical card game world.

 ## Protocol
 The protocol can be found at `docs/protocol.md`